rao10/casswiki_quartz/content/Introductory Pages/CassWiki Home.md

 Disclaimer
 ----------

 Contributions to CassWiki do not necessarily reflect the views of the volunteers, administrators, and directors of TheCassWiki.net or the Fellowship of the Cosmic Mind (FOTCM).
-See the CassWiki [[general disclaimer]] for more information.
+See the CassWiki [[General Disclaimer|general disclaimer]] for more information.